regap4693/BINARY-CLASSIFICATION/README.md

 Synthetic minority oversampling technique - The over sampling of the minority dataset is done synthetically using an algorithm.
 Data from the minority class is not replicated.
 This prevent over fitting which is prevalent in oversampling.

+over:

+Oversampling - In this method the data from the minority class is replicated so that a balance can be established between the two classes.

 classWeights:

-Modify the cost function - There are several approaches-[1] one which we are using is class weights.
+Modify the cost function - There are several approaches. one which we are using is class weights.
 The class weights are added to the minority class so that the cost function accounts more for error in minority class.

+For Undersampling:
+- python mainRunModels.py --balance under --modeltype Logistic
+- python mainRunModels.py --balance under --modeltype KNN
+- python mainRunModels.py --balance under --modeltype DecisionTree
+- python mainRunModels.py --balance under --modeltype RandomForest
+- python mainRunModels.py --balance under --modeltype Xgboost
+- python mainRunModels.py --balance under --modeltype LightGBM

+Similarly for Oversampling, SMOTE and classWeights
+- python mainRunModels.py --balance over --modeltype Logistic
+- python mainRunModels.py --balance smote --modeltype KNN
+- python mainRunModels.py --balance classWeights --modeltype KNN

+Not passing any parameter trains the model without balancing the train dataset.
+Hence, below gives very low f1score when compared to when it is balanced.
+- python mainRunModels.py --modeltype Logistic